fluid-project/handbook.floeproject.org/src/documents/SchemaOrgAccessibilityProperties.md

    </div>
 ```

-You can find the complete list of proposed properties, as well as more information and examples, at <a href="http://www.a11ymetadata.org/" rel="nofollow" target="_blank" class="link-external">http://www.a11ymetadata.org/</a>.
+You can find the complete list of proposed properties, as well as more information and examples, at <a href="http://www.a11ymetadata.org/" rel="nofollow" class="link-external">http://www.a11ymetadata.org/</a>.